-Celine Dion, ‘Ashes’ A Surprise Inclusion For ‘Deadpool 2,’ Or Maybe It Makes Sense In A Deadpool Kind Of Way
+Celine Dion, ‘Ashes’ A Surprise Inclusion For ‘Deadpool 2,’ Or Maybe It Makes Sense In A WHAM!
+Kind Of Way

 — Celine Dion (@celinedion) May 2, 2018

-But Celine Dion is, of course, best known for her mega-hit “My Heart Will Go On,” for the Titanic soundtrack.
+But Celine Dion is, of course, best known for her mega-hit “My Heart Will Go On” for the Titanic soundtrack.
 The Will Jennings-penned song, according to AXS, is Dion’s best-selling (and best-ranking) song of her entire career.
-In addition to reaching Number 1 worldwide, t is also included in the list of the Songs of the Century by the Recording Industry Association of America and the National Endowment for the Arts.
+In addition to reaching No. 1 worldwide, it is also included in the list of the Songs of the Century by the Recording Industry Association of America and the National Endowment for the Arts.
 It also won an Oscar (for Best Original Song), the Golden Globe (for Best Original Song for a Motion Picture Soundtrack), and several Grammy Awards including Record of the Year, Song of the Year, Best Female Pop Vocal Performance and Best Song Written Specifically for a Motion Picture or Television.

 ????
-HAPPY 50th BIRTHDAY CÉLINE! ????⁰We take a look back at some of the precious moments in Céline's personal and professional life.
+HAPPY 50th BIRTHDAY CÉLINE!????⁰We take a look back at some of the precious moments in Céline’s personal and professional life.
 Make sure you comment below to wish Céline a Happy Birthday!
-Video ???? https://t.co/cO4CYvEYSz! ????- TC
+Video???? https://t.co/cO4CYvEYSz!????- TC

 ????: Archives Productions Feeling pic.twitter.com/l4aK0qjapD